adopted-ember-addons/ember-cp-validations/docs/docs/validators/date.md

 Validate over a date range.
 Uses [MomentJS](http://momentjs.com/) for date mathematics and calculations.

+**Note**: MomentJS must be installed to be able to use this validator.
+The easiest way to do this is to install [ember-moment](https://github.com/stefanpenner/ember-moment)

 ## Options
 * `allowBlank` (**Boolean**): If true, skips validation if the value is empty
 * `before` (**String**): The specified date must be before this date